Ethnic Studies—More Than a Major

 We offer a range of courses across the humanities and social sciences, with particular strengths in cultural studies, history, politics, and geography.
 Students study a broad spectrum of topics such as social movements, immigration, sports, sexualities, incarceration, and law.
 Our curriculum also investigates an array of media including film, literature, music, cyberspace, and emergent forms of popular culture.

-Interested students should also ask our Director of Undergraduate Studies about a new double major opportunity with the Education Studies Department, as well as upper-division credit available for community and campus-based internships and approved independent study.
+Interested students should also ask our Director of Undergraduate Studies about a new double major opportunity with the Indigenous, Race, and Ethnic Studies Department, as well as upper-division credit available for community and campus-based internships and approved independent study.

 Declaring an Ethnic Studies Major